 11. Romney Manor and Caribelle Batik

-Earls of Romney owned this mansion 200 years ago.
+Earls of Romney owned this mansion which dates all the way back to the 1600s.
 Set in approximately 8 acres, the Romney Manor has enjoyed only five family owners to date.
-In 1925 the property was purchased by the great, great, great grandfather of Thomas Jefferson (third president of the U.S.A).
+In 1625 the property was purchased by the great, great, great grandfather of Thomas Jefferson (third president of the U.S.A).

 12. Fairview Great House

 Eccentric poaches, and balconies are what meets the eye at the Fairview Great House.
 This house was owned by a wealthy plantation owner in the 18th century.

 Apart from a dining room with antique silver, the house has hosted a guest from the royal family.
 Prince Charles stayed at the home when the house was a hotel.

 It’s an all rounded trip, walk in the footsteps of a royal and learn how to taste and cook rum.

 St. Kitts is boarded by the Caribbean Sea to its west, and Atlantic sea to it’s east.
 The calm waters of the Caribbean Sea are perfect for swimming and snorkeling while the wavy waters of the Atlantic are perfect for surfing.

 Don’t forget your essential water shoes from Amazon right here.